 Professor of Economic and Social History

-I am historian of rural England in the late medieval and early modern period with particular interests in economic development, work, gender, popular protest, consumpton and material culture.
+I am historian of late medieval and early modern England with particular interests in economic development, work, gender, popular protest, consumpton and material culture.
 For further details please see the description of my research interests.

 My work falls under four broad headings:

 My Leverhulme funded project on ‘Women’s work in rural England 1500-1700: a new methodological approach’, runs from March 2015 - September 2018.
 The project team includes Mark Hailwood (research fellow 2015-17), Charmian Mansell (reseach fellow Jan-Sep 2018) and Imogene Dudley (PhD student).
 Together we are investigating women's work activities using incidental evidence from church court depositions, quarter sessions examinations and coroners' rolls from Hampshire, Wiltshire, Somerset, Devon and Cornwall, and analysing women's paid work via household accounts.
 I have also been working on an edited volume on servants in rural Europe:

 Jane Whittle ed.
 Servants in Rural Europe c.1400-c.1900, Boydell Press 2017.

 Jane Whittle, 'The food economy of lords, tenants and workers in a medieval village: Hunstanton, Norfolk 1328-48' in Maryanne Kowaleski, John Langdon and Phillipp Schofield eds.
 Peasants and Lords in the English Economy: Festschrift for Bruce Campbell (Brepols, 2015) pp.27-57.

 Jane Whittle, ‘Enterprising widows and active wives: women’s unpaid work in the household economy of early modern England’ The History of the Family 19:3 (2014) pp.283-300.